harentius/vue2-ts-class-component-example/README.md

 1. Use public interfaces (known also as "facades") for every module. (index.ts or index.js file) This serves a lot of purposes.
 Some of them:
     * Manage complexity of code.
-    To use module, need to understand only pubic interface and not entire module.
+    To use a module, you need to understand only pubic interface and not entire module.
-    * Facade documents how to use module
+    * Facade defines how to use a module
-    * It can have good serve for backward compatibility: you need only keep the public interface
+    * It can serve well for backward compatibility: you only need to preserve the public interface
-    * Facades give an opportunity to controll modules connections
+    * Facades give an opportunity to control modules connections

 1. Different ways of using modules:
    * Direct imports through facades